-The following is a discussion and analysis of our results of operations for the three months ended March 31, 2019 and 2018, respectively, as well as our liquidity and capital resources at March 31, 2019.
+The following is a discussion and analysis of our results of operations for the three and six months ended June 30, 2019 and 2018, respectively, as well as our liquidity and capital resources at June 30, 2019.
 This discussion and analysis should be read in conjunction with the unaudited consolidated financial statements and notes thereto included in this filing and the audited consolidated financial statements and notes thereto contained in our Form 10-K for the fiscal year ended December 31, 2018.

 On March 22, 2019, we acquired the TMR Group Entities, including RenaissanceRe Europe, RenaissanceRe UK and their subsidiaries, pursuant to the TMR Stock Purchase Agreement that we entered into on October 30, 2018.
 As a result of the acquisition, each of the TMR Group Entities became our wholly owned subsidiaries.
-The operating activities of the TMR Group Entities from the acquisition date, March 22, 2019, through March 31, 2019 were not material and, as a result, were not included in our consolidated statements of operations for the three months ended March 31, 2019.
-As at March 31, 2019, our consolidated balance sheet reflects the combined entities.
-Refer to "Note 3.
-Acquisition of Tokio Millennium Re" in our "Notes to the Consolidated Financial Statements" for additional information with respect to the acquisition of the TMR Group Entities.
+The operating activities of the TMR Group Entities for the period from the acquisition date, March 22, 2019, through June 30, 2019 are included in our consolidated statements of operations for the three and six months ended June 30, 2019.
+The Company accounted for the acquisition of the TMR Group Entities under the acquisition method of accounting in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic Business Combinations.